craftsmancoding/formbuilder/README.md

 Formbuilder
 ===========

+Formbuilder is a flexible and framework-independent form-generation library for PHP, built to generate HTML forms.

+I grew tired of repeating myself myself and of Symfonic noise with no docs.
+Why you no document your code?
+This is inspired from the Laravel library of the same library, but I needed a low-brow solution that was not dependent on an underlying framework.

 In memory of my dumb friends...

-I grew tired of repeating myself myself.
-This library is built to generate HTML forms via a reusable library.
-I got tired of Symfonic noise with no docs.
-Why you no document your code?
-This is inspired from the Laravel Formbuilder library, but I needed a low-brow solution that was not dependent on an underlying framework.

-Without further ado...

 ## Supported Inputs